 Heart disease is one of many health concerns for individuals with diabetes.
-Those with diabetes have a 2-4 times greater risk of dying of heart disease or ischemic heart disease than those without diabetes.
-14
+Those with diabetes have a 2-4 times greater risk of dying of heart disease or ischemic heart disease than those without diabetes.14

-In this service area, 5.5% of Al/ANs report having been told by a doctor that they have diabetes compared with 8.9% of the general population.

-Al/ANs in this service area have a diabetes mortality rate of 8.7 per 100,000 compared with 24.3 per 100,000 in the general population (data not shown).13 This difference is statistically significant.
+A higher percentage of Al/ANs (17.1%) living in this service area report having been told by a doctor that they have diabetes than the general population (6.4%).
+This difference is statistically significant.
+Al/ANs in this service area have a diabetes mortality rate of 36.1 per 100,000 (data not shown).13 The diabetes mortality rate in the general population in this service area is 21.7 per 100,000 (data not shown).13